iatmachian/imunify360-doc-test/docs/stand_alone/README.md

 ```
 </div>

-WebShield will use this data to decide which certificate to serve if a request without Server Name Indication (SNI) arrives. if there are domains with the specified IPs, WebShield will use the first one alphabetically.
+WebShield will use this data to decide which certificate to serve if a request without Server Name Indication (SNI) arrives.
+If there are several domains with the specified IPs, WebShield will use the first one alphabetically.

 #### Required mod_remoteip configuration